ybezsonov/kro/website/docs/docs/overview.md

 sidebar_position: 1
 ---

-# What is KRO?
+# What is kro?

-**KRO** (Kube Resource Orchesrtator) is an open-source project that allows you to define custom **Kubernetes APIs** using simple and straightforward configuration.
-With KRO, you can easily configure new custom APIs that create a group of Kubernetes objects and the logical operations between them.
-KRO automatically calculates the order in which objects should be created.
+**kro** (Kube Resource Orchestrator) is an open-source project that allows you to define custom **Kubernetes APIs** using simple and straightforward configuration.
+With kro, you can easily configure new custom APIs that create a group of Kubernetes objects and the logical operations between them. kro automatically calculates the order in which objects should be created.
 You can pass values from one object to another, set default values for fields in the API specification, and incorporate conditionals into your custom API definitions.
 End users can easily call these custom APIs to create grouped resources.

-# How does KRO work?
+# How does kro work?

 ### Developer interface